More of the Same: Persistent Representational Harms Under Increased Representation: Methodology

-The Subset Representational Bias Score allows for the comparison of two candidate sets $S_{C_1}, S_{C_2}$ to each other by comparing how similar they are to two target sets $S_{T_1}, S_{T_2}$.
-The Subset Similarity Metric allows for the comparison of each candidate set to each target set.
-Candidate sets $S_{C_1}$ and $S_{C_2}$ are collections of elements assessed or tested in relation to specific criteria, but they lack a direct basis for comparison.
-On the other hand, the target sets $S_{T_1}$ and $S_{T_2}$ serve as benchmarks or references, providing a common ground for comparison.
-For example, in our case, $C_1$ refers to associated female, $C_2$ refers to associated male, $T_1$ refers to specified female and $T_2$ refers to specified male.
+The SRB Score allows for the comparison of two candidate sets $C_1, C_2$ to each other by comparing how similar they are to two target sets $T_1, T_2$.
+The Chamfer Distance is defined as where $d_x$ is the distance measure and allows for the comparison between two point clouds.
+We use the Chamfer Distance with cosine distance as $d_x$ to compare each candidate set to each target set.
+Candidate sets $C_1$ and $C_2$ are collections of elements assessed or tested in relation to specific criteria, but they lack a direct basis for comparison.
+The target sets $T_1$ and $T_2$ serve as benchmarks or references, providing a common ground for comparison.

-We are interested in understanding how similar the two associated gender sets are to each other by comparing their similarity to the two specified gender sets which consist of word embeddings\footnote{We utilize the Word2Vec \cite{mikolov2013efficient} word embeddings from gensim \cite{vrehuuvrek2010software}.} that correspond to the statistically significant words that differentiate each gender.
-Here the \textit{associated gender} sets refer to the word embeddings associated with generations where gender is not prompted, whereas the \textit{specified gender} sets refer to the word embeddings associated with generations where gender is prompted.
+We are interested in understanding how similar the two associated gender sets are to each other by comparing their similarity to the two specified gender sets, which consist of word embeddings\footnote{We utilize the Word2Vec \cite{mikolov2013efficient} word embeddings from gensim \cite{vrehuuvrek2010software}.} that correspond to the statistically significant words that differentiate each gender.
+In our case, $C_1$ refers to associated female, $C_2$ refers to associated male, $T_1$ refers to specified female and $T_2$ refers to specified male.
+Here, the \textit{associated gender} sets refer to the word embeddings associated with generations where gender is not prompted, whereas the \textit{specified gender} sets refer to the word embeddings associated with generations where gender is prompted.
+In other words, the test allows to assess not only whether generations without explicitly prompted gender differ significantly across genders, but whether these differences correspond to the ones observed when gender is explicitly prompted.
+To better illustrate this, say $C_1$ corresponds to the embeddings associated with (her, empowered, young), $C_2$ to (him, startup, technical), $T_1$ to (awards, stanford, underserved), and $T_2$ to (opensource, tackling, venture).\footnote{Note these are some of the statistically significant words identified when considering the occupation engineer and assessing GPT-4o-mini.} The Chamfer Distance between $C_1$ and $T_1$ would be less than the Chamfer Distance between $C_1$ and $T_2$, as the words between $C_1$ and $T_1$ are more similar than the words between $C_2$ and $T_2$. {\mathrm{d}_{\mathrm{sub}}} [1]{#1}

-{\mathrm{d}_{\mathrm{sub}}} \begin{definition}[Subset similarity metric] Let $A, B$ be two sets of vectors in $\mathbb{R}^d$ and let $\|\cdot\|$ be the Euclidean norm.
-We define

-\end{definition} This approach enables us to calculate the average cosine distance between each element in $A$ and its most similar counterpart in $B$.
-This means that $\dsub(A\|B)$ always belongs to $[0, 2]$. $\dsub(A\|B)=0$ indicates that every element in $A$ is located in $B$ whereas $\dsub(A\|B)=2$ indicates that all of the elements of $A$ are very different from $B$.